 I wanted to try the same thing on Windows, but found only folder-level encryption was commonly used out of the box.
 Happily, the open source TrueCrypt software introduced whole-disk system encryption for Windows with version 5.
 I’ve now used it with versions 6.0, 6.1, and 6.1a on three machines under Windows Vista and XP, and it really works well, with a few caveats.

 The installation is smooth, and system encryption is really easy to set up if you don’t have any other operating systems on the machine.
 It will even encrypt on the fly while you’re still using the computer!
 It’s faster if you exit any programs that would use the disk, but it still works under active use.
 Very impressive.

 Some people have reported problems with logical (extended) partitions.
 Others have workarounds for dual-booting.
-I tried dual-booting GRUB with Windows Vista as per this blog post and the linked detailed instructions.
+I tried dual-booting GRUB with Windows Vista as per this blog post.

 That seemed to work well, and Linux booted.
 Vista also started but then partway through the boot process, after the GUI started up, it noticed something had changed and it died with the largest red “ERROR” message I’ve ever seen.
 Microsoft makes impressive error messages!